hikesandbikes/hikesandbikes.github.io/_posts/2020-07-04-the-need-for-speed.md

 <p>
 If you're going to ride a P5, then you're going to need to back it up.
 Nothing looks worse than someone who flashes a lot of $ on a bike but then can't bring it on the course.
-I've put some thoughts on training tips for triathlon that have helped me over the years.
+Below are some hard-won lessons I've learned from training over the years.
  </p>

 <blockquote>
     <p><b>Slow Ramp.</b></p>
 </blockquote>

 <p> I grew up swimming competitively for the Berkeley Aquatic Club.
 We did double practices three days a week.
-On those days, I would wake up at 4:30AM to get in a morning session.
-These were for an hour and a half and about five to six thousand yards.
-After school, I trained for another two and a half hours and averaged 8,500 yards in the pool.
-All in I trained ~30 hours/week including dry land training.
-Over the years I've kept a baseline fitness from all those sessions in the pool.
+On those days, I would wake up at 4:30AM to get in a morning session of 1.5 hours averaging 5,000 - 6,000 yards.
+After school, the afternoon sesson was 2.5 hours averaging 8,500 yards.
+All the schedule was ~30 hours/week of training of about 65,000 - 70,000 yards.
 </p>

 <p>